-Work alongside local initiatives to improve access to education and educational equality in the town of Kokrobite, 15 kilometres from the capital city of Accra.
+Work alongside local initiatives to add to the access local people have to education and educational equality in the town of Kokrobite, 15 kilometres from the capital city of Accra.

-The teen cultural immersion project in Ghana is one of the best volunteer abroad programs for high school students, combining self-development and reflection with supporting the local inhabitants as they empower themselves.
+The teen cultural immersion project in Ghana is one of the best volunteer abroad programs for high school students: combining self-development and reflection with supporting the local people as they empower themselves.

 Put this in the spectacular location of Kokrobite, and you have one of the most exciting and rewarding teen volunteer programs available.

 GVI’s volunteer opportunities for teens present young people with a wide array of new skills to learn, and a chance to develop the ones they already have.

 If learning new languages gets you excited, then volunteering in Ghana is the way to go.

 Fante and Twi are two of the most commonly spoken of Ghana’s 79 dialects, and you’ll have the opportunity to learn these languages and practise them with native speakers.

 There really is no better way to improve on your language skills than to engage in conversation with the people who speak it.

 Another perk of this program is the chance to earn a certificate from the University of Richmond for completing GVI’s online course in leadership.
 This qualification shows that you’re ready to make your start as a future leader in sustainable development.